Grand-Place, Tournai

 The Grand-Place ([ɡʁɑ̃ plas]; "Grand Square") is the main square and the centre of activity of Tournai, Hainaut, Belgium.
-The square has a triangular shape, owing it to the convergence of several ancient paths, and it covers 7500 m².
+The square has a triangular shape, owing it to the convergence of several ancient roads, and it covers 7500 m².

 As in many Belgian cities, there are a number of cafés and pubs on the Grand-Place.
 In the middle of the square there are a series of water fountains, while a circular staircase to the top of the city's Belfry can be climbed.

+History

+The unusual triangular shape of the Grand-Place is due to the convergence of several ancient roads.
+Originally located outside the first city walls, this vast area was used as a cemetery in its western part, from the 1st to the 4th century AD.

+During the Carolingian era, with the resumption of large-scale trade in Western Europe, the long-abandoned cemetery was transformed into a marketplace.
+The economic importance of this market attracted large crowds.
+In 1187, when the town received its own charter guaranteeing it municipal freedoms from King Philippe Auguste of France, the residents of Tournai chose the Grand-Place to erect a belfry, a symbol of these hard-won freedoms.
+From then on, the square became the centre of community life.

+On 16–17 May 1940, almost all the buildings in the centre of Tournai, including the Grand-Place, were destroyed by German bombs.
+They were rebuilt between the 1940s and the beginning of the 2000s, most of them in a historicist style.